The Delaunay tessellation in hyperbolic space: The Voronoi tessellation and its geometric dual

 That a face of a geometric dual cell is itself a geometric dual cell is one of the assertions of Lemma \ref{contravariance}.
 To prove that geometric dual cells intersect in a face of each we follow the proof of the corresponding assertion of Proposition \ref{the finite case}.
 It applies without only one alteration: replace the appeal to Lemma \ref{good visibility} with one to Proposition \ref{geometric dual}, and note that no affine plane intersecting $U_{n+1}$ and parallel to a space-like subspace contains $\bo$. \end{proof}

 The Voronoi tessellation's geometric dual may be a proper subcomplex of the Delaunay tessellation even in the simplest possible case of three points in $\mathbb{H}^2$.

-\begin{example} \textbf{The simplest case.} Figure \ref{three point Vor} illustrates the Voronoi and Delaunay tessellations determined by three points in $\mathbb{H}^2$, configured as in Figure \ref{three pt circ}.
+\begin{example} \textbf{The simplest case.} Figure \ref{three point Vor} illustrates (in the upper half-plane model) the Voronoi and Delaunay tessellations determined by three points in $\mathbb{H}^2$, configured as in Figure \ref{three pt circ}.
 In each case the Delaunay triangle spanned by $x$, $y$, and $z$ is shaded, with its edges dashed.
 The edges of the Voronoi tessellation are in bold.

 In the left case the Delaunay tessellation and the geometric dual complex coincide.
-In particular, the Delaunay triangle is the geometric dual to the Voronoi vertex: the red dot.
-In the middle and on the right, the Voronoi tessellation has no vertex and the Delaunay triangle has no geometric dual; instead, the geometric dual to the Voronoi tessellation has cells $\bx$, $\by$, $\bz$, and the two edges containing $\bx$.
+In particular, the Delaunay triangle is the geometric dual to the Voronoi vertex: the grey dot.
+In the middle and on the right, the Voronoi tessellation has no vertex and the Delaunay triangle has no geometric dual; instead, the geometric dual to the Voronoi tessellation has cells $x$, $y$, $z$, and the two edges containing $x$.
 Recall from Example \ref{three pt sphere} that the Delaunay triangles' circumspheres are horospherical and metric in these respective cases. \end{example}